Phantom Rider: Lincoln Slade

 Lincoln Slade is Carter Slade's brother and a U.S. Marshal, as well as the third Phantom Rider.
-Lincoln was driven insane by his powers.
-When the West Coast Avengers are traveling through time on one of their adventures, Lincoln becomes infatuated with one of their members, Mockingbird.
-Lincoln kidnapped the Avenger and fled to a secret location.
-He then drugs Mockingbird, removing her ability to give or deny consent, and rapes her.
-Once the effects of the drugs wear off, an enraged Mockingbird fights and defeats him.
-In the course of the battle he is knocked over a cliff.
+Lincoln is driven insane by his powers.
+When the West Coast Avengers are traveling through time on one of their adventures, Lincoln becomes infatuated with Mockingbird.
+Lincoln kidnaps the Avenger and flees to a secret location.
+He then drugs Mockingbird, removing the latter's ability to give or deny consent, and rapes her.
+Once the effects of the drugs wear off, the enraged Mockingbird fights and defeats him.
+In the battle's course, he is knocked over a cliff.
 As he clings to the cliffside, he first pleads with Mockingbird to help him, then attempts to reassert his hypnotic authority and orders her to help him.
 Hating him for his violation of her, Mockingbird allows him to fall to his death.
-Years later, Lincoln's restless spirit possesses his descendant, Hamilton Slade, to seek "vengeance" against Mockingbird.
+Years later, Lincoln's spirit possesses his descendant Hamilton to seek "vengeance" against Mockingbird.
 His spirit returns a second time to make Mockingbird return his feelings.

 Comic Book Resources placed him as one of the superheroes Marvel wants you to forget.

 Reno Jones

-In the miniseries Blaze of Glory, the African American gunslinger Reno Jones used the Ghost Rider identity briefly in a battle with the Klan-affiliated mercenaries called the Nightriders.
-Jones was one-half of the team called the Gunhawks, along with his former friend, Kid Cassidy, whom Jones had believed dead.
+In the miniseries Blaze of Glory, the African American gunslinger Reno Jones used the Ghost Rider identity briefly in a battle with the Ku Klux Klan-affiliated mercenaries called the Nightriders.
+Jones was one-half of the team called the Gunhawks, along with his former friend Kid Cassidy, whom Jones had believed dead.
 Cassidy was revealed to be alive and the leader of the Nightriders; he was killed, and Jones retired.

 Hamilton Slade

-In present-day continuity, Lincoln Slade's distant descendant Hamilton Slade was an archaeologist who found the burial site of his legendary ancestor, in issue #56 of the supernatural-motorcyclist series Ghost Rider.
-As he explored the site, he found a large burial urn and from it appeared the ghostly garb of his ancestors Carter and Lincoln Slade.
-Possessed by the spirits of his ancestors, he became the new version of the Phantom Rider, and rode off to rescue Johnny Blaze, the current Ghost Rider, from one of his foes.
-However, he would have no memory of his adventures as the Rider and eventually Lincoln's ghost would takeover more frequently and haunt Mockingbird for his death.
-An exorcism released the spirits of Carter and Lincoln from Hamilton and Lincoln was defeated and banished while Hamilton agreed to have Carter possess him, only now Hamilton was in control and retained memory of his adventures as the Rider.
-Hamilton attempted a similar exorcism to save his daughter Jaime from the returning spirit of Lincoln Slade.
-He was killed by Crossfire as the exorcism was being completed.
+In present-day continuity, Hamilton Slade is Lincoln Slade's distant descendant; an archaeologist, he finds the burial site of his legendary ancestor in the supernatural-motorcyclist series Ghost Rider.
+As he explores the site, he finds a large burial urn and from it appears the ghostly garb of his ancestors (Carter and Lincoln).
+Possessed by the spirits of his ancestors, he becomes a new version of the Phantom Rider, and rides off to rescue Johnny Blaze, the current Ghost Rider, from one of his foes.
+However, he retains no memory of his adventures as the Ghost Rider and eventually Lincoln's ghost would take over more frequently and haunt Mockingbird for his death.
+An exorcism releases the spirits of Carter and Lincoln from Hamilton.
+Lincoln is defeated and banished while Hamilton agrees to have Carter possess him.
+Hamilton attempts a similar exorcism to save his daughter Jaime from the returning spirit of Lincoln.
+He is killed by Crossfire as the exorcism is being completed.